AlexanderNZ/enroller/README.md

 # enroller

-This is a really quick and dirty enrollment applet I made.
+This is a really quick and dirty enrollment program I made.
 It gets a user's details, and sends them off to a configurable google form.

-Probably not suitable for anything that needs to be super secure, but for grabbing details from a whole bunch of developers for stuff like google account details, bitbucket logins, wordpress account creation or anything low risk, this might save some time.
+Probably not suitable for anything that needs to be super secure.

-### At this stage, this applet is feature complete.
+### At this stage, this project is feature complete.
 If you spot anything that you feel can be done better, feel free to let me know or submit a pull request.

 Distributed under the MIT Licence: